 Whippet Motor and Cycle Co

-Whippet were motorcycles produced at of Whippet Works, Falcon Terrace, Clapham Junction, London from 1903 to 1905.
+Whippet motorcycles were produced at Whippet Works, Falcon Terrace, Clapham Junction, London from 1903 to 1905.
 Two machines were exhibited at the late-1903 Crystal Palace show, fitted with a two-speed gear.
 This comprised two chain wheels of different diameters, fitted to the rear hub and a device to shift the drive chain from one to the other, just as on a bicycle.
 One machine was a solo fitted with an FN engine, the other a forecar powered by a 3¼ hp Aster engine.

 N.B.
 This machine is not to be confused with the ill-famed Spagthorpe Whippet, nor with that of Hayward and Co. of Twickenham.